 - Winter 1966-67 was the last peak season before the merger with ACL, but the Seaboard fleet of passenger trains retained their popularity to the end.
 Advertisement, schedules and equipment from Seaboard timetable, December 1966:

-- Watch a vintage 3 minute 8mm film of a 1967 round trip from Miami to Winter Haven on the streamliner Silver Meteor.
+- Watch a vintage 3 minute 8mm film of a 1967 round trip from Miami to Winter Haven aboard the Miami section of the streamliner Silver Meteor.
 It also includes a cameo appearance by the Sunland local.
 This was just before ACL and SAL merged to become Seaboard Coast Line, and still four years before Amtrak.
 The Winter Haven station remains in service, but the old 1927 stub-end Miami Seaboard station was demolished after Amtrak moved out in 1977, except for the original entrance portico standing at 2210 NW 7th Avenue.
 The sound track is "Orange Blossom Special" performed by Johnny Cash.

 Click for video